jmnarloch/feign-vnderror-spring-cloud-starter/README.md

 }
 ```

-Place them into your `@Controller` or `@ControllerAdvice` annotated beans.
+Plac it in your `@Controller` or `@ControllerAdvice` annotated beans.
 You can populate the logref with some
-meaningful identifier that afterwards could be useful during log analysis.
+meaningful identifier that afterwards could be used during log analysis.
 Generally it could be a good idea to add
 [HandlerInterceptor](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/servlet/HandlerInterceptor.html)
 to populate request scoped identifier on `preHandle()`.